Wednesday, 1 April 2015

 The quotation is from an article published in 2002, and the use of words as the unit division does not really convey the substance of Chomsky's 1950s research, which was generally addressed at "phrase structure grammar", with phrases, or subsidiary sentences, forming the unitary divisions.
 For a sentence to be infinitely extendable, the minimal unit must be a phrase (Mary thinks that..), as successively adding single words will not result in successive grammatical sentences.
 As a means of analysing recursive sentence construction (i.e., sentences within sentences) we cannot describe words as 'units' because an individual word does not have the grammatical integrity of a sentence.

-7 In terms of linguistic constructions specifically, the attribution of unity to internally nested phrases implies that the 'unit' has at least quasi-independence from determinations of external syntax and of context, a consequence which does not really have any ecological validity with respect to the communicative content of natural language utterances.
-Hence the emphasis upon isolable functional units within language suggests that the units themselves exert a principle causal or intentional influence upon meaning, and encourages the tendency for both context and global syntax to appear as concatenated
+The choice of words as the minimal units in the above quotation, while somewhat misleading, seems to have been with the aim of simplifying the demonstration, because single words exhibit greater apparent integrity as units than do the several words that constitute a phrase.
+Generally speaking, the attribution of 'unity' to any object implies that the object is 'integral with itself', capable of functioning independently of its specific location, with no unresolved external dependencies.
+In terms of recursively defined series, if we refer to elements which are nested within the larger series as 'units', we end up with units inside other units, which implies a contradiction.7 In terms of linguistic constructions specifically, the attribution of unity to internally nested phrases implies that the 'unit' has at least quasi-independence from determinations of external syntax and of context, a consequence which does not really have any ecological validity with respect to the communicative content of natural language utterances.
+Hence the emphasis upon isolable functional units within language suggests that the units themselves exert a principle causal or intentional influence upon meaning, and encourages the tendency for both context and global syntax to appear as concatenated effects of language, rather than, respectively, as its structural conditions and motivation.

 To make this point more explicitly, consider the following examples with a view to analysing their meanings in relation to context.
 Take the sample sentence already referred to above: Alice thinks that size is everything.
 We can compare this sentence with another one – for instance: When estimating the total yield from an oil field, size is everything.
 Both examples contain the identical subsidiary grammatical sentence: size is everything.
 The first example might have appeared, for instance, in a commentary on the tale Alice in Wonderland; the second one perhaps in an article discussing geological surveillance techniques.
 In terms of the role of the subsidiary sentence within each of these larger narratives, there is little that is shared between the two complete sentences, except for a degree of hyperbole (whatever the relevance of size in either case, it is unlikely to be literally 'everything').
 In the second example, the meanings of each of the nouns size and everything can be inferred locally from the preceding phrase.
 In the first example, however, the meanings of the nouns are quite ambiguous.
 Are we to infer that size relates to Alice's own bodily proportions (an inference in conformance with what we already know about the story), or is the writer implying that Alice has made some kind of philosophical abstraction from her own experiences about the nature of 'things' in general?
 We can only know what is intended by these words with reference to the larger narrative of the commentary and possibly to the original story itself.
 If while reading the commentary we came across the sentence Alice thinks that size is everything, we would most likely have already been prepared for the meaning; which is to say that the meaning does not reside integrally within the sentence, but in a larger non-linear narrative space.
 In Chomsky's terms, both instances of size is everything are functionally equivalent (though not necessarily identical), because the semantic potential of the subsidiary sentence is understood to be a factor of its discrete grammatical integrity.
 In this view meaning is seen to derive from the presence of meaning-full units within a linear arrangement of formal grammatical units, rather than from contextual references within a network of idiomatic associations, such as the non-linear associations suggested above for the example Alice thinks that size is everything.
 In the case of natural language utterances such as this, a functionalist analysis of grammatical phrase structure, in terms of its amenability to a computational structure, is insensitive to context, and therefore will not provide a framework for the accurate parsing of meanings.
 The discrete integrity of the phrase is not a key to its meaning and, furthermore, will not enable a computational device to distinguish instances of literalism from the instances of hyperbole exhibited in either of the two examples given above.